shiyanshirani/atlan-backend-task/README.md

 # Problem Statement:

-There were 4 problem statements assigned and all the those tasks very designed specifically.
+There were 4 problem statements assigned and all the those tasks were designed specifically.
 To implement **plug-n-play** behaviour I opted to make packages for each task so that they can be easily called anywhere inside the project folder because it contains an `__init__.py` file which tells _Python_ that it is a package.

 ### Dataset

-This is a cli file which takes arguments to create dataset for various cases. `/dataset/generateData.py` creates sample dataset using `Faker` package which is designed for creating testing database.
+The data for demo purposes has been genereated using `Faker` package in `/dataset/generate_data.py`.

 # Explaination